Jaguar XJ (X300): Daimler Corsica concept

-A single two-door XJ convertible was built in 1996 to commemorate Daimler's centenary.
-The concept car, called the Daimler Corsica, was based on the Daimler Double-Six sedan and can seat four.
-The prototype, which lacked an engine, had all the luxury features of an XJ sedan, but a shorter wheelbase.
-It is painted in a colour called "Seafrost", which was later discontinued.
+A single two-door XJ convertible was built in 1996 to commemorate Daimler Company's centenary.
+The concept car, called the Daimler Corsica, was based on the Daimler Double-Six saloon and can seat four.
+The prototype, which lacked an engine, had all the luxury features of an XJ saloon car but a shorter wheelbase.
+It is painted in a colour called Seafrost, which was later discontinued.
 The Daimler Corsica was named after the 1931 Daimler Double-Six Corsica.
 The concept was a one-off, and may have been intended for limited production beginning in 1997.
 The car has made a limited number of appearances at car shows and events since 1996.
 It has most recently appeared at the Belfast Sports Car Show in January 2004.
 The Daimler Corsica prototype is owned by the Jaguar Daimler Heritage Trust, who have commissioned it to operate as a fully functional road-legal car.
 It was on display at their museum at Browns Lane in Coventry but is now on display in the Jaguar Collection at the British Motor Museum at Gaydon, Warwickshire.
 The car has also been displayed at Harewood House as part of the Jaguar Enthusiasts' Club show.

+Special uses

+The car was used by several British prime ministers, such as Margaret Thatcher, John Major, and Tony Blair.
+Successive versions of the XJ were used as the prime ministerial car by Gordon Brown, David Cameron, Theresa May, and Boris Johnson.